-Workplace stress leads to 11.3 million lost work days and is responsible for 39 percent of all work-related illnesses, according to statistics released by the Health and Safety Executive.
+Workplace stress leads to over 12 million lost work days and is responsible for over 40% percent of all work-related illnesses, according to statistics released by the Health and Safety Executive.

 To mark the beginning of European Health and Safety Week 2015, the TUC published new advice on how to manage stress at work yesterday, Monday 19 October.